 Pabst Blue Ribbon light – 8.3 g carbs, 119 cals, 3.9% alc.

 Dry red wine is a good low carb alcohol choice.

 But, for all you calorie counters – the bad news is: The higher the alcohol content, the more calories it has.
 Brands vary.
 Cheaper wines are generally higher in sugars.
-So, buy are more expensive bottle if you’re looking for lower carb.
+So, buy a more expensive bottle if you’re looking for a low carb wine.